-At Baylor, Powell found a law school that valued her years in practice and a faculty who truly care about their students.
+At Baylor, Nichols found a law school that valued her years in practice and a faculty who truly care about their students.

 "We are lawyers training lawyers at Baylor Law," she said.
 "I must say that I think we are giving our students an advantage for when they start practice because we are big believers in integrating theory and practice."

-When not teaching, fun-loving Powell is mom to a 6-year-old son and can often be found hiking the trails at Cameron Park or in other active pursuits.
+When not teaching, fun-loving Nichols is mom to a 10-year-old son and can often be found hiking the trails at Cameron Park or in other active pursuits.
 She likes to brag that while working as a roller-skating car hop for Sonic during high school, she set a record for never dropping a tray--a record that still stands.

 "Last fall, I ran in the Urban-athlon in Chicago.
 It's a 10-mile run that also takes you through various obstacles," she said.

-For her leg, Powell managed the hand-over-hand monkey bars and "leaping" the beach hurdles.
+For her leg, Nichols managed the hand-over-hand monkey bars and "leaping" the beach hurdles.
 She also did the taxi cab hurdles just for grins.